ethanniser/site/src/content/blog/error-categories-in-effect.md

 Check it out and let me know what you think.
 Here is a [link](https://effect.website/play#639a05accaf7) to a full example in the Effect playground.

 Thank you to Tim Smart for his feedback on this pattern and for authoring the `catchCategory` function.

+*UPDATE*: Michael Arnaldi shared his [own version of this pattern](https://gist.github.com/mikearnaldi/4e5c0be9c52fa16a119da95a32c62b89) that works with string literals and has some other niceties like being able to catch multiple categories at once